LinMulikas/LinMulikas/README.md

     - Algebra
       Linear Algebra, Basic Group, Ring theory.
   - Machine Learning.
+    Basic methodology of Machine Learning.
   - Neural Network.
+    Basic NN for PDE solving.
+Esepecially [PINNS](https://github.com/LinMulikas/Neural-Network-PDE).

 - 🎸 I'm a vocal in a campus Chinese Rock Band.
-  I like Pink Floyd.
+  I like The Gar, Pink Floyd, Hedgehog, Omnipotent Youth Society etc.

 - 💬 Other information.
-  Contact me by wangdl2020@sustech.edu.cn if you're also interested in the related fields.
+  Contact me with wangdl2020@sustech.edu.cn if you're interested in the related fields or just interested in me.

 # Status